List of 40 Rare and Unique Exotic Pets

 Palawan porcupines have recently been introduced into the American pet trade and are less common than the others, such as the African crested.
 They have more of a musk rat appearance.
 Porcupines can be interactive and surprisingly affectionate, just be sure to pet them "along the grain" so that you don't get poked.

 Many people are not aware of tenrecs, a species that resembles a hedgehog but they are actually not even closely related.
 Tenrecs have some of the lowest body temperatures for a mammal, and they can hibernate in captivity.
 Tenrecs are substantially more expensive than hedgehogs, about $1000 compared to $50-$300.

 What the heck is this thing?
 It's a beautiful sea cucumber, which is an echinoderm like sea stars.
 Few people keep these unusual animals because should they die, their toxins will kill everything in the aquarium.
 Therefore, they are kept in tanks alone, called species-specific tanks.
 Sea cucumbers are also challenging to feed because they filter the sea water.
 They require a specialized diet and a mature tank with live rock.

-Springhaas is an Afrikaans name, they are also called springhares in the Western world.
-Like jerboa, these are strange bipedial rodents, and they are unfortunately rare in the pet trade in the United States due to the 2003 African rodent embargo.
-However, a teeny number, perhaps just one, breeder exists and they are slowly being reintroduced.
+Springhaas is an Afrikaans name; they are also called springhares in the Western world.
+Like jerboa, these are strange bipedal rodents, and they are unfortunately rare in the pet trade in the United States due to the 2003 African rodent embargo.
+However, a teeny number, perhaps just one, breeder exists, and they are slowly being reintroduced.
 They are challenging for even zoos to breed.